Dreamdeveloperforyou/Dreamdeveloperforyou/README.md

 - Custom Search Filters

--I have created a connection with mt5-trade using the web socket and executed stock trades and stored the order which is executed by mt5-trade.
+- I have created a connection with mt5-trade using the web socket and executed stock trades and stored the order which is executed by mt5-trade.

 - And many more